dgroomes/react-playground/README.md

   * DONE Emulate the Github Content API when running locally
   * DONE Show content listing in the UI under "Additional Content"
   * DONE Filter items under "Additional Content" to only `.md` files and directories
-  * When `.md` files are clicked under "Additional Content", the fragment should change to that file and the content should be loaded under the "markdown" element
+  * DONE When `.md` files are clicked under "Additional Content", the fragment should change to that file and the content should be loaded under the "markdown" element
+  * On initial page load, "README.md" should be in the hash.
+This is symmetrical to how the navigation works where when you navigate to another document (e.g. CHANGELOG.md) then the hash is updated with that document.
+README.md should not be an exception to the "location hash based"-routing strategy
 * Use `async`.
 It's cool (read: modern) but how do I use it?
 * Use JS imports so I dont' have to include every JS file by hand in `index.html`
 * Implement loading spinners?
 Use Suspense <https://reactjs.org/docs/concurrent-mode-suspense.html>?